Orbital Altermagnetism in Two Dimensions

 In such \emph{orbital-altermagnetic ferromagnets}, the role of spin alignment is merely to break time-reversal symmetry, while the alternating $M_z$ pattern satisfies the magnetic point-group requirements.
 Two distinct cases arise: (1) Site-type orbital altermagnetism, where symmetry directly connects inequivalent atomic sites and reverses their $M_z$; and (2) Loop-type orbital altermagnetism, where site symmetry forces $M_z=0$ on all atomic sites, but the magnetic group permits circulating inter-site currents that generate staggered $M_z$ located at empty plaquette centers.

 A prototypical site-type example is CuBr$_2$ \cite{adma.201200734}.
-In its ground state [Fig.~\ref{fig:cubr}(a)], Cu spins align ferromagnetically along $y$, giving the magnetic point group $2/m$.
+We consider an in-plane ferromagnetic configuration [Fig.~\ref{fig:cubr}(a)], where the Cu spins align ferromagnetically along $y$, giving the magnetic point group $2/m$.
 The two Cu atoms are related by either a glide mirror $\widetilde{m}_y=\{m_y|\tfrac12,\tfrac12,0\}$ or a glide rotation $\widetilde{C}_{2y}=\{C_{2y}|\tfrac12,\tfrac12,0\}$, both of which reverse $M_z$.
-Our first-principles calculations with SOC indeed reveal opposite-sign $M_z(\rr)$ on two Cu atoms in real space, as shown in Fig.~\ref{fig:cubr}(c).
-Furthermore, the band structure along the diagonal and antidiagonal $\kk$-paths ($S_1$-$\Gamma$-$S_2$) exhibits opposite $L_z$ polarization with finite amplitude ($\sim 0.1\hbar$), while maintaining persistent spin $S_y$ polarization [Fig.~\ref{fig:cubr}(b)].
-The $\kk$-space distribution of $L_z(\kk)$ further manifests a defining characteristic $d$-wave pattern [see Fig.~\ref{fig:cubr}(d)].
+Our first-principles calculations with SOC indeed reveal opposite-sign $M_z(\rr)$ on two Cu atoms in real space, as shown in Fig.~\ref{fig:cubr}(d).
+Furthermore, the band structure along the diagonal and antidiagonal $\kk$-paths ($S_1$-$\Gamma$-$S_2$) exhibits opposite $L_z$ polarization with finite amplitude ($\sim 0.1\hbar$) [Fig.~\ref{fig:cubr}(b)], while maintaining persistent spin $S_y$ polarization [Fig.~\ref{fig:cubr}(c)].
+The $\kk$-space distribution of $L_z(\kk)$ further manifests a defining characteristic $d$-wave pattern [see Fig.~\ref{fig:cubr}(e)].
 Rotating the spins to the $x$ axis changes the magnetic group to $2'/m'$, where the $\widetilde{m}_y\mathcal{T}$ symmetry forces identical $M_z$ on both Cu atoms, thereby suppressing orbital altermagnetism.
 Consequently, the presence or absence of orbital altermagnetism for different spin alignments produces distinct nonlinear orbital Edelstein effects to be used as an experimental signature of orbital altermagnetism (see SM~\footnotemark[\value{footnote}]).